GoGovApps/blog/docs/whiltelabel_cd.md

 - Google Maps

 Many of the steps above are automatable with the vast toolset provided by Fastlane.
 But the fact we are whitelabeling applications adds a layer of complexity for just about every step.

+## Getting Builds off Developer Machines

+Our engineering team identified this as the number one goal, given the vast surface area for failure if done manually.
+We knew we could use fastlane, and we created some modifications and supplements.

+We started by defining a build manifest.
+Looking at the workflow above, we decided that when we internally approve customer changes, we'd generate an S3 object in AWS.
+This would allow us to trigger a Lambda function that would create a commit in our mobile Flutter repository.
+This commit would then invoke Github Actions workflows that would run tests and start the build process.

+We felt that in the early stages of this process, buying a Mac Mini would be the easiest approach to running these workflows.
+Each build takes about 15-20 minutes, and we'd burn through Github credits very quickly.
+Setting up the Github Runner was relatively straightforward, but we ran into some [major problems we were able to work through](/docs/build_machine.md)

+With the machine set up, it was time to start filling in the workflow to take a load off the manual labor.

+## Automating all the things!

+We had to make a few modifications to some of the [Firebase Fastlane plugins](https://github.com/GoGovApps/fastlane-firebase-plugin), and we were able to generate FCM projects, add iOS clients, and download the GoogleServices.plist configuration file for build.

+Using `wget` were able to download the graphical assets from the build manifest.
+From here, we could generate all the [icon sizes](https://github.com/fastlane-community/fastlane-plugin-appicon)

+## Fastlane Sessions

+Fastlane sessions last about 30 days.
+After that, you'll need to run through a login process that requires 2FA involvement.
+Oh no!
+Our automation is ruined...or is it?

+At GOGov, we never give into an engineering challenge.
+We developed a cronjob that will run in our cluster and complete an entire 2FA flow, without user interaction.
+The configuration based script is capable of updating k8s secrets and Github Action secrets.
+We used RingCentral, which is used across our organization, to ingest an SMS message.
+The script monitors an inbox after triggering the 2FA with [Fastlane Spaceship](https://docs.fastlane.tools/best-practices/continuous-integration/#authentication-with-apple-services).
+Look ma! no hands!

+## iOS push certificates

+Things that expire are no fun to juggle manually.
+As engineering teams, we have to deal with SSL certificates, rotating secrets, and one or two other things :) in our every day workflow.
+Having a growing number of customers with scattered expiring push certificates is a nightmare, so we'll need to automate that too!

+We solved this with Fastlane as well.
+Each customer gets a branch named in coordination with the Bundle ID of the application.
+This runs nightly, checks if a certificate is 45 days away from expiring, and generates a new one if necessary.
+This new certificate can then be sent to FCM, using similar tooling as that in the build process.